Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Price Testing Strategy

 For property managers with multiple similar units or those uncertain about optimal pricing, implement a systematic price testing approach.
-List at your target rent for 7-10 days and track inquiry volume and showing requests.
-Properties in desirable Oakland neighborhoods should generate 3-5 inquiries in the first week during peak season, 2-3 inquiries during shoulder seasons, and 1-2 inquiries during winter months.
+List at your target rent for 7–10 days and track inquiry volume and showing requests.
+Properties in desirable Oakland neighborhoods should generate 3–5 inquiries in the first week during peak season, 2–3 during shoulder seasons, and 1–2 during winter months.

-Choosing the Right Listing Platforms
+Choosing the Right Rental Listing Platforms for Oakland

 Selecting appropriate listing platforms significantly impacts inquiry volume and tenant quality for Oakland rental properties.
 The San Francisco Bay Area has distinct platform preferences compared to other U.S. markets, with certain sites commanding dominant market share among local renters.
+Understanding which neighborhoods attract which tenant demographics also helps you prioritize platforms that reach your target audience.

-Oakland’s Primary Rental Platforms
+Oakland’s Primary Rental Listing Platforms

 Manual Posting Time Investment

-Creating Effective Listing Descriptions
+Creating Effective Oakland Listing Descriptions

-Opening Paragraph (40-60 words): Lead with your property’s strongest selling points.
+Opening Paragraph (40–60 words): Lead with your property’s strongest selling points.
 Example: “Beautifully updated 2-bedroom apartment in the heart of Temescal offers modern convenience with vintage charm.
-This sun-filled corner unit features renovated kitchen with quartz counters, in-unit washer/dryer, and hardwood floors throughout.
-Walk to trendy restaurants, coffee shops, and Temescal Farmers Market.
+This sun-filled corner unit features a renovated kitchen with quartz counters, in-unit washer/dryer, and hardwood floors throughout.
+Walk to restaurants, coffee shops, and the Temescal Farmers Market.
 Easy BART access to San Francisco.”

 Key Features (Bullet Points): List 6–10 specific amenities using consistent formatting: